 How to Stop Dog Barking When Left Alone.
 A Helpful and Useful Guide.

 Most dog owners have had to deal with this problem at some point.
-However, some dogs will bark fiercely at nothing, or even at the sight of you simply taking a shower.
+However, some dogs will bark fiercely at nothing or even at the sight of you simply taking a shower.
 This is because your dog has mastered your schedule.
-You probably leave home at a particular fixed time and your dog is not exactly amused.
+You probably leave home at a particular fixed time, and your dog is not exactly amused.

 If you are having trouble trying to stop your dog from barking when left alone, do not despair.
 One, you are not alone in this mess, and number two, you can be able to curb this behavior.
 However, we must understand why our dogs engage in certain behaviors when they do.
-This is the only way we can be able to approach and solve barking problems.
+This is the only way we can approach and solve barking problems.

 Why is my dog barking whenever I leave him alone at home?

-This is the number one thing you should look for, especially when your dog is barking only after being left alone.
-For instance, you may notice that every time you start preparing to leave for work, your dog cannot contain himself.
+This is the number one thing you should look for when your dog is barking only after being left alone.
+For instance, you may notice that your dog cannot contain himself whenever you start preparing to leave for work.
 He will bark at you even as you close the door behind you.
 Unfortunately, it does not just stop there.
 A dog with separation anxiety will not only bark excessively when you are leaving home but also during your absence.

 Separation from family is also a possible cause of separation anxiety in dogs.
-For examples, the death of a family member may lead to this separation anxiety which will definitely lead to barking unnecessarily.
-The first step you should take to stop your dog from barking when left alone is checking for separation anxiety and treat the issue.
+For example, the death of a family member may lead to this separation anxiety which will lead to barking unnecessarily.
+The first step to stopping your dog from barking when left alone is checking for separation anxiety and treating the issue.

 Boredom and Loneliness

-When you leave your puppy at home, there is a chance that he will get bored, I mean, he has nothing to do other than wait for his owner to come back home.
+When you leave your puppy at home, there is a chance that he will get bored; I mean, he has nothing to do other than wait for his owner to come back home.
 This is not a very good routine as your dog will find things to do, and barking tops the list.

 Tips that will help you stop dog barking when left alone